Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2021/Cyberthon 2021/Self-Directed Online Training/Pwn/Call Me Maybe/README.md

 ## Running on server

 Running this on the remote server does not get me a shell though so maybe there is something wrong?
+I am not even sure if there is a segmentation fault since the error messages are not sent over netcat (I tried).

 ```
 terminals database is inaccessible